a-tabaza/genai_interview_questions/README.md

 # Large Language Models Interview Questions
 This repository contains interview questions about Large Language Models (LLMs).
 I'm basing it off of [Mastering LLM](https://www.masteringllm.com/course/llm-interview-questions-and-answers), credit to them for getting this project started, however, my contribution will be the answers.

-7 questions answered out of ??.
+9 questions answered out of ??.

+_Note:_ I started by writing up the answers, but realized soon it would be much better to cite references, so I will be doing that from now on.
+Consider this a resource collective of sorts.

 ## Table of Contents
 In the original material, the questions are divided into the following chapters: